achal2000-oss/Junior/README.md

-# Junior
+# desktop-assistant
 JUNIOR the desktop-assistant.
 Just run the code with the required modules installed and JUNIOR at your service.
 Python version used 3.6.6 64-bit.
 Required modules or packages : pyttsx3 , speech recognition , face recognition , opencv , dlib , pygame , pyaudio , numpy , wikipedia , rest used modules or packages are pre-installed in python3.

 Commands currently accepting:-